xR4YM0ND/Aged/Known_Bugs.md

 - Sneak Right click with flask actually fills cauldrons & campfire cauldron
 - Sneak Right click with Vanilla Water bottles emptys the bottle
 - Dirty Water Bottle smeltable in Furnace & Campfire (lot of people mentioned that)
-- Is milk bucket dehydration hard coded? or overwriteable with a datapack?
 - Water protection

 ### RPG Difficulty / Nameplate